 Prichard is a medium-sized city located in the state of Alabama.
 With a population of 21,428 people and nine constituent neighborhoods, Prichard is the 23rd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prichard is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Prichard isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Prichard are a mix of both white- and blue-collar jobs.
 Overall, Prichard is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Prichard who work in office and administrative support (12.44%), sales jobs (12.32%), and food service (8.97%).
+There are especially a lot of people living in Prichard who work in office and administrative support (13.70%), maintenance occupations (9.06%), and sales jobs (8.05%).

-Prichard is a somewhat ethnically-diverse city.
 The people who call Prichard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prichard residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Prichard include African, English, German, and Norwegian.
+Important ancestries of people in Prichard include Irish, German, African, English, and Italian.

 The most common language spoken in Prichard is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.